chadblack/2021ELA/calendar.md

 ## Week Eleven: Love, Hate, and Social Reproduction (Oct 26-28)

 This week, we are focusing on family, sexuality, and social order.
 The customs and laws of Iberia and the Indies were deeply influential in the ordering (and disordering) of colonial society.
 The Conquest, and its aftermath, included exploitative and coercive relationships, and even regular marriages had their fair share of conflict between spouses.
 This week, we consider these things by looking at unnatural sexuality and witchcraft, as a way of also understanding what colonial society understood to be natural.

+**Textbook Reading:** Defining Deviancy and Daily Life in City and Country

 **Tuesday: Sex in the Archive**